 Lower Thames Crossing – The Process that Highways England have to go through to try to get permission, because contrary to what some believe they don’t yet have permission!

 If you are interested in the history of how we got to this point please click here and read our History of the proposed LTC update.

 As you will see in the video below, once all consultations are completed and Highways England have considered all the responses, they can then put in their Development Consent Order Application.
-The current expectation is that they will submit this in Autumn 2020.
+The current expectation is that they will submit this on Friday 23rd October 2020.
 It has been pushed back by over a year now due to things like the huge amount of responses to the Statutory Consultation!

 If accepted it then goes into a Pre-Examination period where any member of the public can then register with the Planning Inspectorate to become an Interested Party by making a Relevant Representation.
 A Relevant Representation is a summary of a person’s views on an application, made in writing.
 An Examining Authority is also appointed at this stage, and all Interested Parties will be invited to attend a Preliminary Meeting, run and chaired by the Examining Authority.

 We will of course do our best to keep everyone up to date as things progress, but we would also suggest that people sign up for the Planning Inspectorate’s email updates specifically for the LTC here.
 This should also ensure that you are alerted as soon as the registration for Interested Parties begins, so you can ensure that you can continue to be involved and have your say!